oskardudycz/event-driven.io/content/posts/2023-01-20--projections_and_read_models_in_event_driven_architecture/index.en.md

 - **catching up**, where we're far from the current state.
 - **live**, where we're processing new, upcoming events.

-**How to decide if the gap is _"far enough"_?** We might never be fully caught up if events are appended continuously.
+**How to decide if the gap is _"small enough"_?** We might never be fully caught up if events are appended continuously.
 Because of that, we need to define some threshold, e.g. in our context, live means that we have a maximum of ten events to process from the latest registered event.
 Of course, this can be done case by case and differ for various projections.
 Read also more in [Let's talk about positions in event stores](/en/lets_talk_about_positions_in_event_stores/).

 We can use different projection handling techniques depending on the phase we're in, e.g., batch processing when we're catching up and left-fold when we're live.

-Projections are usually made asynchronously, while the left-fold approach can work well in sync and async ways.
+Projections rebuilds are usually made asynchronously, while the left-fold approach can work well in sync and async ways.

 **The simplest rebuild we can do is truncate the current state of the read model and then reapply all events through projection logic.** We can do that if we can afford the downtime.
 There will be a time when there's no data, or we're far from being up to date.